 if it's not legal then it could be that adding an HID kit may void your insurance and any warranty you have on the vehicle.

-so maybe this is a good reason not to fit HID bulbs?
+so maybe this is a good reason not to fit HID or LED bulbs?

 nothing is simple these days - this annotated drawing shows only the wiring for the headlights!